NiLuJe/FBInk/README.md

 Along the way, a few auxiliary tools may crop up in the `utils` folder. `make utils` will do a static build of these (which is the recommended way to do it, as they rather crudely piggyback on FBInk's *internal* API).
 Currently, these consist of a diagnostic tool regarding rotation behavior, and a tool to properly manipulate the bitdepth on eInk devices.
 They have *only* been tested on Kobo, and should probably be left alone unless you know what you're doing ;).
 One of these ([`fbdepth`](https://github.com/NiLuJe/FBInk/blob/master/utils/fbdepth.c)) is used by [KOReader](https://github.com/koreader/koreader) to enforce a sane rotation and switch to a more efficient bitdepth.

 There's also a fairly stupid [example](https://github.com/NiLuJe/FBInk/blob/master/utils/dump.c) showcasing the dump/restore API that can be built via `make dump`.
+Another stupid [demo](https://github.com/NiLuJe/FBInk/blob/master/utils/doom.c) based on the PSX Doom fire effect was implemented, to stress-test the EPDC in a mildly interesting manner.

 ## NOTES